What’s In A Name: Christmas/Hanukkah Edition

 Two horses have carried the name Hanukkah, one bred in India named Chanukkah, and one bred in South Africa with the spelling Chanukah.
 Five runners have been named Menorah, the most notable being the English multiple stakes-winning jumps horse who retired with nearly £700,000 in earnings in 2017.
 Four Dreidels, two Gelt and one Macabees round out the names celebrating the rededication of the Second Temple in Jerusalem during the second century B.C..

 Only four horses have been registered as Christmas Tree and none in North America.
-Three have carried the moniker Frosty the Snowman, including Arthur Appleton’s 1985 homebred, who was a multiple stakes winner, course record holder at Woodbine and a productive sire until he was pensioned in 2004.
-Each of Santa’s reindeer have been honored by names in The Jockey Club, including eight Rudolph, the most recent being a New York-bred 2-year-old by Marsh Side who raced exclusively at Finger Lakes.
+Three have carried the moniker Frosty the Snowman, including Arthur Appleton’s 1985 homebred, who was a multiple stakes winner, course record holder at Woodbine and a productive sire.
+Each of Santa’s reindeer have been honored by names in The Jockey Club, including eight Rudolph, the most recent being a New York-bred 3-year-old by Marsh Side who raced exclusively at Finger Lakes.

-There has been one Baby Jesus, a foal of 2016 by Exchange Rate, who was winless in four starts in 2019, and a single Japanese-bred Virgin Mary.
-Seven named Three Kings join them and of the six named Frankincense, two are still racing – one in Ireland, who is sired by Galileo, and one at Fair Grounds who is by Frankel.
-Both raced within two days of each other at the end of last month.
+There has been one Baby Jesus, a foal of 2013 by Exchange Rate, who was winless in four starts in 2016, and a single Japanese-bred Virgin Mary.
+Seven named Three Kings join them, and of the six named Frankincense a son of Galileo who is still racing in Ireland.

 Ten have been named Christmas Carol, only two of which were bred in the United States.
 Uruguay and Japan claim two of the others.

 Christmas Past herself is the dam of Boxing Day, Wrapped and Myrrh.
-She lived to the ripe old age of 29 and is buried at Marchmont cemetery at Claiborne Farm.
+She lived to the ripe old age of 29 and is buried in the Marchmont Cemetery at Claiborne Farm.

 Phipps bred and owned the only Christmas Bonus, a Key to the Mint mare who produced the multiple grade 3 winner Christmas Gift (by Green Desert) and also Bonus Money, Holiday Spirit, Checking It Twice, Bright Candles and the aforementioned Christmas Kid.
-In addition to her son Christmas, she also produced Father Christmas (Bernardini), who is also owned by Coolmore and is group 2-placed in Europe.
+In addition to her son Christmas, she also produced Father Christmas (Bernardini), who raced for Coolmore and is group 2-placed in Europe.
 Four other horses have been named Father Christmas.

 Happy Holidays and best wishes for a Happy New Year from all of us at Lady and the Track!